 Most claim types are eligible to be processed through Inter-Plan Arrangements, as described above.
-Examples of claims that are not included are Prescription Drugs that you obtain from a Pharmacy and most dental or vision benefits.
+Examples of claims that are not included are most dental or vision benefits.

-A. BlueCard[®] Program
+A. BlueCard® Program

 Under the BlueCard[®] Program, when you receive Covered Services within the geographic area served by a Host Blue, we will still fulfill our contractual obligations.
 But, the Host Blue is responsible for: (a) contracting with its Providers; and (b) handling its interactions with those Providers.